Alcoholic Beverage Policy

 - Once the house lights are dimmed, please refrain from talking.
 The performance spaces are designed to amplify sound, so even whispers are more audible than you might think.
 Similarly, candy or cough drop wrappers can be quite loud.
 If you must partake, please unwrap quickly, and ideally during a break in performance or during uproarious applause.

 - Even the most courteous audience member will sometimes experience an uncontrollable coughing episode.
 We understand this.
 Many times simply covering your mouth and muting the cough will suffice, but if the cough persists, kindly use your best judgment to determine if you need to remove yourself from the theater.
+Complimentary cough drops are available at Guest Service.
 Fear not, you may re-enter when you are ready.

 - Children must be able to sit quietly in their own seat without disturbing other guests.
 Scroll to “Kids at the Center” for more information.

 - The Center is committed to providing an enjoyable family atmosphere for our audience.
 In order to maintain a pleasant and safe environment, we request that all guests be courteous to those around them and abide by all theater policies and regulations.
-Guests using foul language or appearing intoxicated will be ejected from the theater.
-Guests wearing obscene or indecent clothing will be denied entry.
-Shirts and shoes must be worn at all times.
-Noisemakers of any type are prohibited.
 Guests who engage in inappropriate behavior will be removed from the theater.
 Guests are encouraged to report any inappropriate behavior to the nearest usher, security guard, or Center staff member.

-- In extreme situations, guests may be subject to ejection without refund, revocation of future tickets and may also be in violation of city ordinances resulting in possible arrest and prosecution.
+At the discretion of Management, guests may be subject to ejection without refund, and/or revocation of future tickets.
+Guests found in violation of local or state ordinances may be subject to arrest and prosecution.

 The fees associated with ticket purchase reflect the different entities involved in making our productions happen.